afni/afni/doc/afni_sphinx/tutorials/fatcat_prep/Prepreprocessing.rst

       according to the user's judgment (e.g., remove dropout volumes or those with heavy motion distortion);

-    * to filter volume, gradient and b-value files of a given data set simultaneously;
+    * to filter volume, gradient and *b*\-value files of a given data set simultaneously;

     * to process dual phase encoded DWI data sets (i.e., when AP-PA data are present) in parallel, in order to maintain matched volumes/gradients;

-    * to make an imitation T2w-like contrast reference volume if only a T1w is available (NB: 'twould be better to have the real thing, probably);

     * to axialize a reference anatomical (i.e., put it into "nice" alignment within a volume's axes/orientation) for slice viewing, structure coloration, and group alignment.

+    * to make an imitation T2w-like contrast reference volume if only a T1w is available (NB: 'tis far better to have the real thing, probably, but one is not always available);

 You can skip any steps that aren't applicable.
 I will assume that each acquired volume is currently a set of unpacked DICOMs sitting in its